HOW TO SHOP (THE WEB IS YOUR FRIEND. THE PHONE IS YOUR ENEMY.)

 With resumés, you don’t always get what you pay for.
 That’s why you have to shop for much more than price.

 But you’ll never get anything you don’t pay for, so price can give you some important clues.
 Resumé-service prices are all over the place.

 At the low end, some resumé services will charge you $50—whether you’ve had zero years of experience or thirty.
 (The “one-price-fits-all” business is a red flag by itself, discussed above.)
 At the high end, fees range from several hundred dollars, for entry-level people, to well over a thousand.
-(The rule of thumb is between one and two percent of your annual salary.)
-Top-quality work isn’t sustainable at lower prices than that, as many resumé writers have found out the hard way.
+(The rough rule of thumb is about one percent of your annual salary.
+It’s less towards the high end, as there’s a point of diminishing returns.)
+Top-quality work isn’t sustainable at lower prices than that.
+Those who deliver top quality have learned that the hard way.
 In a business crowded with low-ballers, quality can’t compete on price.

 $50 is likely to get you just the information that you yourself provide, with minimal modification, slapped into a one-size-fits-all resumé template, with no quality control.
 However, there’s a nationally-known service that charges $800 for the same thing.
 Often, though, at higher price points, a generic scripted interview may be added.